Skip to main content

 Park History

-The canyon received nature reserve protection as its geological and ecological values were recognized, though visitor numbers remained modest until social media dramatically increased awareness from approximately 2015 onward.
-A Justin Bieber music video filmed at the canyon in 2015 brought massive international attention, with visitor numbers increasing exponentially and causing significant vegetation damage at the rim.
+The canyon received increased public attention from approximately 2015 onward, when its appearance in a major music video brought massive international awareness and caused visitor numbers to increase exponentially, leading to significant vegetation damage at the rim.
 Temporary closures in 2019 and subsequent years allowed damaged areas to recover while management installed boardwalks and viewing platforms to concentrate foot traffic.
-The experience has become a case study in managing viral tourism at fragile natural sites.
+In May 2024, Fjaðrárgljúfur was formally protected as a nature reserve by Iceland's Minister for the Environment, Energy, and Climate under regulation no. 555/2024, covering the eastern canyon and cliff-top area owned by Hveraberg ehf., operated in cooperation with Skaftárhrepp municipality.
+[1] The canyon's experience has become a case study in managing viral tourism at fragile natural sites.

 Major Trails And Attractions